 RYA Training for Members

-RYA training at the club is overseen by the RYA Principal, Mark Fordham, and co-ordinated by Rich Hole and we have a dedicated team of RYA qualified Instructors and Senior Instructors which enables us to offer to our members training for the following activities:
+RYA training at the club is overseen by the RYA Principal, John Warburton, and co-ordinated by Dave Orme.
+We have a dedicated team of RYA Instructors and Senior Instructors which enables us to offer to our members training in the following activities:

 - Youth Courses – Stage 1; Stage2; Stage 3; Stage 4; Advanced.